shannon-f/shannon-f.github.io/index.markdown

 # About Me
 <img src="/assets/img/ShannonFluellen.jpeg" width="300" style="border-radius: 100%; "/>

-I'm a software engineer in Houston, TX with 8 years of professional experience in enterprise software development.
+I'm a software engineer in Houston, TX with 8 years of professional experience in full stack web and iOS software development.
-I've used a variety of technologies and languages such as Java, Javascript, NodeJS, and Objective-C.
+I've used a variety of technologies and languages such as Swift, Java, Javascript, NodeJS, and Objective-C.
 I've worked on projects as both a part of Agile teams and as the sole engineer.
-I'm looking for a remote position at a company where I can make a significant impact.

 # Work Experience
 ## 2020-2022